Escaping from an attractor: Importance sampling and rest points I: Combining subsolutions with a refined local analysis: The linear problem

 Setting $U_{-}^{0}(t,x)=U_{+}^{0}(t,-x)$, we have

-Note that when $x=Ae^{c(t-T)}$
+Note that when $x=Ae^{c(t-T)}$,

-and therefore $U^{0}(t,x)$ is continuous for all $(t,x)\in\lbrack 0,T)\times\lbrack-A,A]$.
+and therefore $U^{0}(t,x)$ is continuous for all $(t,x)\in [ 0,T)\times [-A,A]$.
 In fact more is true, and one can check that

 and thus $U^{0}(t,x)$ has a continuous partial derivative in $x$ for $x\in(0,A)$.
 The mapping $x\rightarrow F_{2}(t,x)$ is convex, and the graph of this mapping lies above that of $F_{1}(x)$, which is concave.
-Thus the two graphs intersect only at the point $(Ae^{c(t-T)},cA^{2}[1-e^{2c(t-T)} ]/\bar{\sigma}^{2})$, where both functions and their first derivatives in $x$ agree.
-See Figure \ref{fig:eps_zero_soln}.
+Thus the two graphs intersect only at the point $(Ae^{c(t-T)},cA^{2}[1-e^{2c(t-T)} ]/\bar{\sigma}^{2})$, where both functions and their first derivatives in $x$ agree; see Figure~\ref{fig:eps_zero_soln}.

-Note also that $\hat{U}^{0}(t,x)\doteq U_{+}^{0}(t,x)$ for $x\in(-\infty,A]$ is the solution to the $\varepsilon=0$ problem with escape from $(-\infty,A]$ (a \textquotedblleft one-sided\textquotedblright\ version of the problem of escape from $[-A,A]$).
+Note also that $\hat{U}^{0}(t,x)\doteq U_{+}^{0}(t,x)$ for $x\in(-\infty,A]$ is the solution to the $\varepsilon=0$ problem with escape from $(-\infty,A]$ (a ``one-sided'' version of the problem of escape from $[-A,A]$).

 Simulation data for the schemes based on these two value functions are presented below.
-The approximated values are omitted since they are qualitatively similar to those in Tables \ref{Table1a} and \ref{Table1c}, and only relative errors are presented.
-Table \ref{Table2a} gives data based on $U^{0}$ for the problem of two-sided exit, and should be compared to Table \ref{Table1b}.
-The use of the solution to HJB equation for $\varepsilon=0$ drastically improves the performance for small $T$, which is due to the fact that the subsolution based on the quasipotential is a very poor approximation to the solution for $\varepsilon>0$ for such $T$.
+The approximated values are omitted since they are qualitatively similar to those in Tables~\ref{Table1a}~and~\ref{Table1c}, and only relative errors are presented.
+Table~\ref{Table2a} gives data based on $U^{0}$ for the problem of two-sided exit, and should be compared to Table~\ref{Table1b}.
+The use of the solution to HJB equation for $\varepsilon=0$ drastically improves the performance for small $T$, which is due to the fact that the subsolution based on the quasipotential is a very poor approximation to the solution for $\varepsilon>0$ for such~$T$.
 However, for large $T$ the two schemes are comparably bad.

-The data for exit from one side are given in Table \ref{Table2b}.
+The data for exit from one side are given in Table~\ref{Table2b}.
 In contrast with the two-sided problem, the performance does not degrade so quickly with large $T$.
 This suggests that the decline in performance is not so much due to using the approximating $\varepsilon=0$ PDE, but rather the possible lack of regularity of the solution to this equation.
-Recall that the difficulty with the use of the subsolution based on the quasipotential alone (here $F_{1}(x)$) was that in a neighborhood of $x=0$ the second derivative was negative, and when $T$ is large this leads to poor control of the variance of the associated scheme for both the one-sided and two-sided problems.